MEET THE CLIMATE NEXUS TEAM

 Read bio

-Courtney St. John is the senior director of science and energy.
+Courtney St. John is the Managing Director of science and energy.
 She has extensive experience working across policy, academia and communications on environmental issues.

 Prior to joining Climate Nexus, Courtney was the outreach director at the Center for Research on Environmental Decisions at Columbia University’s Earth Institute.
 Before that, she was the Climate Change Affairs Officer for the U.S. Navy’s Task Force Climate Change, overseeing execution of the Navy’s Climate Change Roadmap.
 She was a John A. Knauss Marine Policy Fellow in the Office of the Oceanographer of the Navy, working on marine and coastal policy issues.